 This certificate policy was registered by, and the associated copyrights belong to, the Population Register Centre.
 The Population Register Centre owns all data pertaining to the certificates and documentation as stated in the technical terms of delivery.
-The

-For Population Register Centre's Service Certificate for the Social Welfare and Healthcare Sector

-Population Register Centre has full ownership and utilisation rights to this certificate policy.
+The Population Register Centre has full ownership and utilisation rights to this certificate policy.
 The Population Register Centre is responsible for the administration and updating of this certificate policy.

-8 .
-Framework for the specification of other certificate policy documents
+8 Framework for the specification of other certificate policy documents